shionguha/rscripts/README.md

 **kmeans.R**: A script which takes example data from kmeans-data and then runs the kmeans algorithm on it.
 Easy and fast - can be modified for any simple dataset's purpose.

 **structuralequation-examplemodels.R**: A script which fits a standard structural equation model on sample data (provided within the script)

+**t-test-robustness.R*: A script which simulates some data and inspects the robustness of the standard 2 sample t-test.